hakdogan/jenkins-pipeline/README.md

 ![](images/009.png)

-We will use the value we entered in the ``ID`` field to Docker Login in the script file.
+We use the value we entered in the ``ID`` field to Docker Login in the script file.
 Now, we define pipeline under _Jenkins Home Page -> New Item_ menu.

 ![](images/010.png)